-We have recognized revenue relating to all instrument backlog from previous quarters.
-As of June 30, 2012, our backlog consisted of one instrument and comprised less than \$1.0 million.
+As of September 30, 2012, our backlog was comprised of five instruments.
 We define backlog as purchase orders or signed contracts for systems from our customers which we believe are firm and for which we have not yet recognized revenue.
-We expect to convert this backlog to revenue during the third quarter of 2012.
+We expect to convert this backlog to revenue during the fourth quarter of 2012 and the first quarter of 2013.